The Prevention Network of

 - Compliance Checks -The main goal is to test retailers’ compliance with laws regarding the sale of alcohol and tobacco to minors.

 - Parents Who Host - A campaign that focuses on awareness of the dangers of parents hosting parties that allow alcohol.
 We have over 70 business and 12 church-es involved countywide.
+For more information about the ramifications of underage alcohol use and to learn more about the consequences of hosting a party for teens where alcohol is served, check this out.

 - Above the Influence - A national campaign that allows teens to identify the positive influences around them and to act on them.